 Work with other teachers and MFA educators to explore ways of enlivening the classroom using Museum objects as teaching tools.
 Prepare for your upcoming school group visit to the MFA.
-Our complimentary workshops typically feature a slide presentation by a curator or guest speaker, followed by time in the galleries with Gallery Instructors.
+Our workshops typically feature a slide presentation by a curator or guest speaker, followed by time in the galleries with Gallery Instructors.
 All are designed to address Curriculum Framework requirements.

 The Arts of Ancient Greece

 December 10, 2014, 4-7 pm

 In the fall of 2014, the MFA will open three new galleries devoted to the art of Ancient Greece, including galleries themed to highlight the dramatic world of Homer; the philosophy of the Greek Symposium and the influence of Dionysos, the god of wine; and the art of Ancient Greek theater.
 Learn how you can incorporate Greek music, drama, theater, and mythology into your study and teaching of the Ancient world.

 (Link to Massachusetts Curriculum Frameworks: HSS: US History I and II; World History I and II; ELA 16: Myth, Traditional Narrative, and Classical Literature; Foreign Languages Cultures Strand)

 The Museum of Fine Arts provides a wealth of resources for teachers of all grades and subjects.
 At this workshop, teachers will have the opportunity to get ideas on how to plan a successful museum visit, participate in different types of discussions about works of art, learn how to effectively use of the Museum’s award-winning MFA for Educators website, and discover the Museum’s new outreach and distance learning programs.
 Teachers will leave with a better understanding of how they can integrate the museum into their curriculum.

 (Link to Massachusetts Curriculum Frameworks: various)